budhiramgouda45-prog/bank-loan-analysis-dashboard/README.md

 ## Business Problem

-The bank lacked a clear and consolidated view of:
+The bank didnt have any clear view of:

 * Total loan applications
 * Total funded amount